 Appalachian Toponymy, Flora and Fauna Point to Greek and Pelagian Roots

 As is well known, the mountains stretching north from the seat of the Apalache Indians in Georgia were named after this powerful tribe—or vice versa.
-Whichever way it goes, however, we are still left wondering about the original language of that name and where it came from, or its etymologies.
+Whichever way it goes, however, we are still left wondering about the original language of that tribal name and where the name came from, or its etymology.
 Is it an Indian language?
 Muskogean?
 Cherokee?
 Hitchiti?

 Richard Thornton, a Georgia architect, author and Creek tribal member, believes Apalache is the Europeanization of Aparasi, “which means ‘From – Ocean or Upper Amazon Basin – Descendants of’” in a South American language the dwellers spoke.
 He explains that many of the place-names in the Apalache country are Panoan from eastern Peru.
 Other names come from a Mayan language he identifies as Itsate.